tahacaltekin/tahacaltekin/README.md

 - 📖 I graduated from Akdeniz University MIS.
 - 🤔 I'm interested in Android App Development.
 - 🚴‍♂️ I’m currently learning mobile development with Java.
-- ☕ We can talk about Formula 1, Video Games and Music with a coffee.😄
+- ☕ We can talk about Formula 1, Video Games and Music with a coffee.
 - 🎮 I like play CS GO, Formula 1 and simulator games.

 <h3 align="center">Connect with me</h3>